danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 If the consistency checks pass, the signature is verified using the string in the sign-with-context-explicit attribute as the signature context (alternative: using SHA-256 of the string in the sign-with-context-explicit attribute).

-When a verifier processes a SignerInfo without the sign-with-context-explicit attribute, it MUST verify the signature using the default signature context value ("").
+When a verifier processes a SignerInfo without the sign-with-context-explicit attribute, they MUST verify the signature using the default signature context value ("").

 {{I-D.ietf-lamps-cms-ml-dsa}}, {{I-D.ietf-lamps-cms-sphincs-plus}}, and {{I-D.ietf-lamps-pq-composite-sigs}} can be published using the default signature context string.
 ML-DSA, SLH-DSA, Composite-ML-DSA, and Ed448 only use the non-default context string when the new attribute is used.